Sinking Iceland volcano crater raises flood worries

 “We take this increased subsidence in the caldera of Bardarbunga volcano very seriously, due to a possible large eruption and glacial flood,” said Vidir Reynisson, Department Manager at Iceland’s Civil Protection Department.

-The ash warning level for aviation remained at orange, the second-highest level on a five-color scale, after several brief hikes to the top red in recent weeks.
+The ash warning level for aviation remained at orange, the second-highest level on a five-colour scale, after several brief hikes to the top red in recent weeks.

 “This is one of strongest earthquakes since Aug.
 16 (when tremors began).
 There is a lot of activity in the area and approximately 70 earthquakes have been measured in the night,” said IMO geologist Sigurlaug Hjaltadottir.